 Consideration for Live Showings

-Considering that live showings have slowly began to start again, a professional agent will take precautions to ensure that both the seller and prospective buyer feel comfortable.
+Considering that live showings are still happening, a professional agent will take precautions to ensure that both the seller and prospective buyer feel comfortable.

 Sanitizing your home before and after viewings, asking the agent hosting the showing to encourage minimal touching of surfaces, having all lights already turned on to prevent touching light switches, or leaving hand sanitizer at the front door to offer to prospective buyers are some of the ways to ensure a safer showing for both guests and current residents.